 - Expecting Twins or Other Multiples: When a mother is expecting twins or other multiples, you might hold a baby shower very late in the multiples, you might hold a baby shower very late in the second trimester or earlier in the third trimester.
 Since twins tend to come a bit earlier this can prevent mom from missing her baby shower because the babies have been born.
 The mother may have to go on bed rest later in the pregnancy.
 This also gives her a bit of time to prepare, going through what she needs to get her nursery ready for the multiples.

 - Religious or Cultural Beliefs: Some cultures and religions have taboos against having a baby shower before the birth of a baby.
 This may also simply be a family tradition.
 The baby shower may be held after the birth and be called a naming or other welcoming ceremony.
 The benefit is that the baby can usually attend the party.
+Other folks simply chose to host one postpartum.
+This type of party is called a Sip and See, which is held once the baby has been born.

 - Geographic Location: If the family is scattered geographically, you might have the baby shower at a time and location that can allow the most family members to attend.
 This will also allow the baby shower to be held at a time when the pregnant mother is most able to travel comfortably.
 It could be at a family reunion that was already scheduled or that you have every year.